upros/tls-pok/draft-friel-tls-eap-dpp.md

 The server may have knowledge of multiple BSK public keys corresponding to multiple devices, and existing TLS mechanisms are leveraged that enable the server to identity a specific bootstrap public key corresponding to a specific device.

-Using the process defined herein, the client proves to the server that it has possession of the private analog to its public bootstrapping key.
+Using the process defined herein, the client proves to the server that it has possession of the private key of its BSK.
 Provided that the mechanism in which the server obtained the BSK public key is trustworthy, a commensurate amount of authenticity of the resulting connection can be obtained.
-The server also proves that it knows the client's public key which, if the client does not gratuitously expose its public key, can be used to obtain a modicum of correctness, that the client is connecting to the correct network (see [duckling]).
+The server also proves that it knows the client's BSK public key which, if the client does not gratuitously expose its public key, can be used to obtain a modicum of correctness, that the client is connecting to the correct network (see [duckling]).

 ## Alignment with Wi-Fi Alliance Device Provisioning Profile

 The definition of the BSK public key aligns with that given in [DPP].
 This, for example, enables the QR code format as defined in [DPP] to be reused for TLS-POK.
-Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
-Similarly, a common bootstrap public key format could be imported in a BOM into a server that handles devices connecting over both wired and Wi-Fi networks.
+Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, or dymanically display a single QR code on a display, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
+Similarly, a common bootstrap public key format could be imported into a BOM into a server that handles devices connecting over both wired and Wi-Fi networks.

 Any bootstrapping method defined for, or used by, [DPP] is compatible with TLS-POK.